FemputerTech/SignLanguageAI/README.md

 I used a combination of two datasets from Kaggle, [Hand Sign Images](https://www.kaggle.com/datasets/ash2703/handsignimages) and the images for "space" from [Synthetic ASL Alphabet](https://www.kaggle.com/datasets/lexset/synthetic-asl-alphabet)

+## Icons

+I made the icons using the [ASL printable poster](https://teachbesideme.com/asl-alphabet-printable-chart-and-flashcards/) from Teach Beside Me

 ## Model

 I used a template from [codebasics](https://github.com/codebasics/potato-disease-classification/blob/main/training/potato-disease-classification-model.ipynb) to set up my CNN training model